Synss/pyhard2/documentation/index.rst

 Python.

-It provides an alternative to other DDKs like LabVIEW, the Windows Driver Kit, and Matlab on the desktop and in the lab, and is the free software choice for free hardware projects on Arduino/Raspberry Pi/BeagleBone hardware.
+It provides an alternative to other DDKs like LabVIEW, the Windows Driver Kit, and Matlab on the desktop and in the lab.
+It is the free software choice for free hardware projects on Arduino/Raspberry Pi/BeagleBone hardware.

 - Written entirely in Python, pyhard2 is completely free and open source.
 - Runs on any platform Python supports (including, but not limited to, MS Windows, Mac OS X, Linux and the BSDs).
-- New drivers take 0.5 day to write and require very little amount of programming.
+- New drivers take 0.5 day to write and do not require a large amount of code.
 - Graphical user interfaces are loosely coupled to the driver.
 - The library takes care of threading when the driver is used in a GUI.
 - Easily create a Dashboard presenting a live overview over different